 They can show that you are ready to handle a loan when a lender goes to manually review your credit report.
 This is equally as important part of the credit application process as your credit score.

 First of all, make sure your date of birth and social security number are listed.
-These two basic items help creditors verify your identity and they may not approve you if they can’t confirm this basic information.
+These two basic items help creditors verify your identity and they may not approve your request for credit if they can’t confirm this basic information.
 Your current and previous addresses should also be listed unless you own property and are at risk of being sued.

 In that situation, you run the risk of having collections target your property to repay past debts.
-But if you’re free and clear of any delinquent accounts or threat of lawsuit, your updated address indicates stability and continuity — important attributes when applying for credit.
+But if you’re free and clear of any delinquent accounts or threat of litigation, your updated address indicates stability and continuity.
+These are important attributes when applying for credit.

 The same holds true for your phone number.
 Verifying your phone number is sometimes part of the loan application process; but, if you have debt collectors hounding you and prefer to deal with them on your own terms and timeline, remember that they can also access this information.